WW92030-STORAGE/WITNESS_CLONE_II/.docs/README.md

 - Some `.md` files have multiple classes.
 - The Python version has the same class/method names and structure.
 The only difference is the removal of certain namespace things, as Python denotes members of a module as `module.member` analogously to `namespace::member`.
 Some method names are also removed due to Python having vanilla built-in implementations, and to prevent accidental overloading.
 When overloading is "forced" names are changed.
+- Certain constants have been changed to methods in the Python version.

 ## DEFINITIONS